 Pastor Carrie Houston Jordan has called a meeting at her personal dome where approximately thirty-five people are in attendance, about half of her Oblivian Church membership on Mars.
 After a few minutes of pleasantries, she walks over to the front of her living room and calls the meeting to order.

 “So, I attended the Global Decision Group meeting the other night and so most of you know by now that they’re rushing to get a mission to the Earth where they plan on speeding up the terra-forming of our home planet.
 Then they’ll start bringing back all of the former forms of life that are stored at the DNA Depository.
 They hope to take advantage of the next launch window in six months.
 They are also putting a great deal of energy into a new rocket design so that they can make the transit on just three weeks,” she begins.

 “But, we can’t support that, Pastor Carrie.
-You know that the Oblivian Testament proclaims that only humans should be brought back to the Earth, whenever that becomes possible, but no other life forms, and only Humans from Mars,” one of her parishioners proclaims in a sing-song voice.
+Doesn't the Oblivian Testament proclaim that only humans should be brought back to the Earth, whenever that becomes possible, but no other life forms, and only Humans from Mars?” one of her parishioners proclaims in a raspy voice.